 Only households with at least one member that has lived in, or intends to live in the Cayman Islands for six months or more were interviewed, i.e. all usual residents of the Cayman Islands.
 On this first visit, the household head was also given a household expenditure dairy to record all the spenders' purchases and gifts for the following seven days (1 week).
 All spenders were given a memory jogger to record his/her purchases.
 During this first week the enumerator kept in touch with the householder via telephone to remind them to enter their purchases in the diary of expenditure.
 At the end of the first week, the enumerators visited the same households and collected the first week's diary and the memory joggers and gave them the second week's diary and memory joggers.
+On the third and final visit, the enumerator collected the second week's diary and memory joggers.
 All spenders in a household who completed all three sets of questionnaires (the individual questionnaire and the two weekly joggers) were each given a \$25 voucher as tokens of appreciation for taking the time to complete the questionnaires.